Wonderland (The Charlatans album): Tracks

-The opening track, "You're So Pretty – We're So Pretty", features looping beats and chunky bass, which evoked Saber's previous work on Black Grape's debut album.
+The opening track, "You're So Pretty – We're So Pretty", features looping beats and chunky bass, which evoke Saber's previous work on Black Grape's debut album.
 During the writing of the album, Burgess said he had been consuming a lot of hip hop music, namely Ol' Dirty Bastard and his track "Got Your Money" (1999).
-He wanted to his own song with money being the focal point; "show me the money" was a popular saying during this period, which is what Burgess built a track around.
-The title, "You're So Pretty – We're So Pretty", was adapted from a chapter name in Pure Drivel (1998) by Steve Martin.
+He wanted to write his own song with money as the focal point; "show me the money" was a popular saying during this period, which is what Burgess built a track around.
+The title "You're So Pretty – We're So Pretty" was adapted from a chapter name in Pure Drivel (1998) by Steve Martin.
 Saber changed the speed of the demo that Blunt and Rogers had made, which was one of the few ideas that they brought over from the UK.
-"Judas" was another demo that was brought over, but lacked a chorus section, which was promptly written by Burgess, Collins and Rogers.
+"Judas" was another demo that was brought over but lacked a chorus section, which was promptly written by Burgess, Collins, and Rogers.
 It talks about their former accountant, who had been caught embezzling half a million pounds, and recalled "November Spawned a Monster" (1990) by Morrissey.
-Discussing the song, Burgess spoke about the biblical figure Judas Iscariot and when the name was used against Bob Dylan.
+In discussing the song, Burgess spoke about the biblical figure Judas Iscariot and when the name was used against Bob Dylan.
 He explained that being "in and around a band, characters come and go", and the song was written with these people in mind.
-He said the "antithesis of betrayal is loyalty" and he wanted the track to be about that, writing some of the lyrics at the King's Head pub in Middlewich.
+He said the "antithesis of betrayal is loyalty", and he wanted the track to be about that, writing some of the lyrics at the King's Head pub in Middlewich.